dkllrjr/dkllrjr.github.io/index.md

 Welcome to my webpage!
 I'm a scientist and engineer who has hands in oceanography, atmospheric science, mechanical engineering, and chemical engineering (and computer science).
 Hit me up if you want to do some research!

+# Key Areas of Interest

+My research tends to focus on the following areas:

+- air-sea interaction, such as heat and/or carbon fluxes
+- atmospheric surface and boundary layer, particularly in the Arctic
+- turbulence and wave behavior in the atmosphere and ocean
+- synoptic atmosphere and cyclones/storms
+- carbon capture methodologies and engineering
+- marine heatwaves
+- nonlinear dynamics

 # Selected Research

 <div class="container">